About Pepperdine University Libraries

-The above information has been designed to indicate the general nature and level of work performed by employees within this classification.
+The above information has been designed to indicate the general level of work performed by employees within this classification.
 It is not designed to contain or be interpreted as a comprehensive inventory of all duties, responsibilities and qualifications required of employees assigned to this job.

 Qualified individuals should be able to articulate a strong commitment to diversity, and have the ability to work effectively with individuals from different backgrounds.